giulianaleon/giulianaleon/README.md

-# 💫 About Me:
+# Hi, I'm Giuliana:
-🔭 I'am a Mobile Developer<br>🌱 I graduated in Computer Engineering at the Federal University of Pampa and I'm doing a master's degree in Computer Science at the Federal University of Pelotas.<br>😄 And i love Flutter <3
+🔭 I'am a Mobile Developer<br>🌱 I graduated in Computer Engineering at the Federal University of Pampa and I'm doing a master's degree in Computer Science at the Federal University of Pelotas.<br>😄 And I love Flutter <3

 ## 🌐 Socials: